BlitzJB/BlitzActions/README.md

 # BlitzActions

-is a framework to translate test prompts to function executions
+is a framework to translate text prompts to function executions

 ## Installation